rrbutani/wifi-qr-reader/README.md

 - sixel output of every 10th frame to help with debugging
 - Produces an `nmcli` command you can run to connect to the wifi network
 - Only ever tested on Linux
-- Has worked at least twice, on two different webcams
+- Has worked at least thrice, on three different webcams